APMs explanations, limitations, reconciliations

 2. Commodity hedging

 The Group has entered into certain commodity derivative transactions in order to hedge its exposure to commodity price risk.
 Although these transactions are economic hedging activities that aim to manage our exposure to sugar, aluminium, gas oil and plastics price volatility, hedge accounting has not been applied in all cases.
 In addition, the Group recognises certain derivatives embedded within commodity purchase contracts that have been accounted for as stand-alone derivatives and do not qualify for hedge accounting.
-The fair value gains and losses on the derivatives and embedded derivatives are immediately recognised in the income statement in the cost of goods sold and operating expenses line items.
-The Group’s comparable results exclude the gains or losses resulting from the mark-to-market valuation of those derivatives to which hedge accounting has not been applied (primarily plastics) and embedded derivatives.
+The fair value gains or losses on the derivatives and embedded derivatives are immediately recognised in the income statement in the cost of goods sold and operating expenses line items.
+The Group’s comparable results exclude the gains or losses resulting from the mark-to-market valuation of these derivatives to which hedge accounting has not been applied (primarily plastics) and embedded derivatives.
 These gains or losses are reflected in the comparable results in the period when the underlying transactions occur, to match the profit or loss to that of the corresponding underlying transactions.
 We believe this adjustment provides useful information related to the impact of our economic risk management activities.

-4. Other tax items
+5. Other tax items

 The Group discloses comparable performance measures to enable users to focus on the underlying performance of the business on a basis which is common to both periods for which these measures are presented.